ialnazer/Softia_REST_Test/README.md

 - Refresh your databases, now you can access the FormationPlus DB

-To run the back-end server, run these instructions from your bash:
+**2- To run the back-end server, run these instructions from your bash:**

 - cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend